rollup/rollup/docs/01-command-line-reference.md

 #### Config Intellisense

-Since Rollup ships with TypeScript typings, you can leverage your IDE's intellisense with jsdoc type hints:
+Since Rollup ships with TypeScript typings, you can leverage your IDE's Intellisense with JSDoc type hints:

 ```javascript
 // rollup.config.js